-Describe How SENIOR LEADERS guide and sustain your organisation.
-Describe How SENIOR LEADERS communicate with your workforce and encourage HIGH PERFORMANCE.
+Describe how senior leaders guide and sustain your organisation.
+Describe how senior leaders communicate with your workforce and encourage high performance.

-- a.
-VISION and VALUES - (1) How do senior Leaders set organisational vision and values?
-How do senior Leaders deploy your organisation's vision and values through your Leadership system, to the workforce, to key suppliers and partners, and to customers, and other stakeholders as appropriate?
-How do senior Leaders' personal actions reflect a commitment to the organisation's values? - (2) How do senior leaders personally promote an organisational environment that fosters, requires, and results in legal and ETHICAL BEHAVIOUR? - (3) How do senior leaders create a sustainable organisation?
-How do senior leaders create an environment for organisation performance improvement, the accomplishment of your mission and strategic objectives, innovation, competitive or role model performance leadership, and organisational agility?
+a.
+VISION and VALUES

+- (1) How do senior leaders set organisational vision and values?
+How do senior leaders deploy your organisation's vision and values through your leadership system, to the workforce and contractors, to key suppliers and partners, and to customers, as appropriate?
+How do their personal actions reflect a commitment to the organisation's values? - (2) How do senior leaders personally promote an environment that fosters and requires legal and ETHICAL BEHAVIOUR? - (3) How do senior leaders create a sustainable organisation?
+How do senior leaders create an environment for Performance improvement, accomplishment of Strategic Objectives, Innovation, and organisational agility?
 How do they create an environment for organisational and workforce learning?
-How do they personally participate in succession planning and the development of future organisational leaders? - b.
-Communication and Organisational Performance - (1) How do senior leaders communicate with, and engage the entire workforce?
+How do they personally participate in succession planning and the development of future organisational leaders?

+b.
+Communication and Organisational Performance

+- (1) How do senior leaders communicate with, and engage the entire workforce?
 How do senior leaders encourage frank, two-way communication throughout the organisation?
-How do senior leaders communicate key decisions?
-How do senior leaders take an active role in reward and recognition programmes to reinforce High Performance and a customer and business focus? - (2) How do senior leaders create a focus on action to accomplish the organisation's objectives, improve Performance, and attain its VISION?
-What PERFORMANCE MEASURES do SENIOR LEADERS regularly review to inform them on needed actions?
-How do senior leaders include a focus on creating and balancing value for customers and other STAKEHOLDERS in their organisational PERFORMANCE expectations?
+How do senior leaders take an active role in reward and recognition programmes to reinforce high performance and promote a customer and public accountability focus? - (2) How do senior leaders create a focus on action to accomplish the organisation's objectives, improve performance, and attain your vision?
+How do senior leaders include a focus on creating and balancing value for customers and other stakeholders in their organisational performance expectations?